DynamoDS/RefineryPrimer/03-hello-project-refinery/03-02_setting-up-a-graph-for-refinery.md

-# Setting up a Graph for Refinery
+# Setting Up a Graph for Refinery

 ## Inputs